'Them That Follow' Is Not Sharper Than A Serpent's Tooth

 Goggins could not be more ideally cast as a snake-handling pastor — it seems strange, in retrospect, that his villain in Justified never dabbled in it — but his Lemuel isn't the grifter he appears to be.
 He leads with charisma and occasional intimidation, and he knows that he's skirting around the law, but he's convinced that his traditions are righteous.
 So, too, does a typically excellent Colman as Hope, who suggests a troubled past and who follows Lemuel's teaching with the rigor of the newly saved.
 The film pivots around a wrenching decision she has to make between her family and her faith.

 But the fine performances can't shake the impression that Poulson and Savage have grafted a run-of-the-mill melodrama onto a thinly realized backdrop.
-Winter's Bone succeeds, in large part, for making its Appalachian backdrop the true focus, using a teenager's desperate search for her father to illuminate a world ravaged by poverty and meth addiction.
 The snake-handling community in Them That Follow is only evoked in fits and starts, but never enough to where its rituals seem explicable or meaningful to the poor, faithless few who latch onto them.
 It's all familiar indie earnestness, full of plaintive guitar plucks and big emotions, but rarely the sense that we're accessing life "on the mountain" from the inside.

-Note: An earlier version of this review mistakenly said Winter's Bone is set in Appalachia.
-It is actually set in the Ozarks, and references to the film have been deleted from this review.